Conveniently located to serve San Diego and Chula Vista

 Contact Us

-If you’re experiencing tonsillitis for more than two days and you’ve noticed that the symptoms have persisted or gotten worse, contact your doctor right away.
+If you’ve been experiencing tonsillitis for more than two days and you’ve noticed that the symptoms have persisted or gotten worse, contact your doctor immediately.
 If you’re looking for treatment for tonsillitis in San Diego, schedule an appointment with us today.